 Fracture Analysis

 The results of tensile, bending and impact mechanical tests are shown in Figure 4. with different fracture shapes.
 Fracture tensile test shown on Figure 4a, flexural test on Figure 4b and charpy impact test on Figure 4c.
 After the destructive test, the fiber pull-out and debonding fracture mechanism test show that the fibers can’t bond well to the matrix because the cellulose is encased in lignin and hemicellulose on untreated Sisal fiber.
 The two-hour (2h) soaking time treatment produces a delamination type of fracture due to partial fibers still covered by lignin.
 The well-bonded fibers are found in the SPC-treated four-hour (4h) fracture mechanism.
 This happens because SPC-treated 4h is dominated by cellulose with a rough and smooth surface well bonded to the UPR-matrix.
-Crystalline cellulose has many hydroxyl groups, which give intermolecular links to polyester resin [13,14, 15].
+Crystalline cellulose has many hydroxyl groups (OH), which give intermolecular links to polyester resin [13,14, 15].
 Fibers with a long soaking time (6h) gave poor bonding, as indicated by the brittle matrix cracking mechanism; it caused partial crystalline structure damage by alkaline.
 The SEM image shows in Figure 5 the excellent and poor interfacial strength between Sisal fibers and matrix.
 Figure 5a shows that alkali treated for four hours (4h) makes the surfaces rough and crystallinity cellulose increase; these impact excellent mechanical and chemical bonds between fibers and matrix.
 Figure 5b shows that alkali treated for six hours (6h) affected the damages or degraded the cellulose’s crystalline structure.